 It’s tough out there in the working world, but volunteering some of your time could help.
 The skills you can pick up and the experience you gain are all transferable to your career – especially if you volunteer in a role directly related to your chosen path.
 Doing something outside your work and social life or studies shows initiative and enhances your CV to help you stand out from others for the right reason.

 Once the recruitment process has been completed, we will invite you to attend our Volunteer Induction day here at the Hospice.
 This involves presentations from senior management to give you a better understanding of the Hospice and its different departments.
 The day will also include mandatory training, lunch and a tour of the Hospice.

-It may be helpful to start by clarifying the reasons why we ask all staff (paid and unpaid) to undertake mandatory training.
+It may be helpful to start by clarifying the reasons why we ask all staff (paid and unpaid) to undertake training.